0BAB1/python_to_fpga_course/readme.md

 This repo does not contain :
 - the slides
-- the video lectures / labs
+- the video lectures
-- the labs handouts

 You can ask them by sending me an email, I will be happy to share them to you.

-# Lectures 1
+# Lectures

 Meant to be watched, you can also follow along